 - Place in the freezer for 90+ minutes.

-In terms of liquids, Almond, Cashew, Soy, and Coconut milk (proper milk, not the tinned stuff used in Asian curries) are available pretty much everywhere.
-Rice and Oat milks also make great smoothies, but aren’t as easy to come by.
+In terms of liquids, Almond, Soy, and Coconut milk (proper milk, not the tinned stuff used in curries) are available pretty much everywhere.
+Rice, Oat, Hazelnut, and Cashew milks also make great smoothies but may not be as easy to come by.

 - The number of ingredients – fewer is better

 - Whether you can pronounce the ingredients easily – if you can’t, then they’re probably not natural

 Making your own nut or grain milk is totally doable, but until we’ve perfected a process that doesn’t involve muslin cloth and patience, we’re staying clear.
 In the meantime, there’s a tonne of DIY recipes on Pinterest.
 But to be honest, our hearts really lie with frozen banana deliciousness…

 This video explains how to make your own plant-based milk using almonds, cashews, or oats.